 You can train its leafy vines to climb up a trellis and show off its delicate, star-shaped clusters of white blooms.

-Bright and beautiful Kaffir Lily is in the same family as Amaryllis, and is just as easy to force into bloom indoors.
+Bright and beautiful Kaffir Lily is in the same family as Amaryllis, and is just as easy to grow indoors.

 These flowering hybrids produce big clusters of trumpet-shaped flowers in orange, pink, red, yellow or white.
 Naturally a summer-bloomer, Kaffir Lily bulbs can be forced for early bloom indoors in late winter.